Your In-depth Guide to Hair Loss Treatments in Singapore by Wellaholic

 Question 6: What are the foods that can cause hair loss?

-The second rule is to increase alkaline foods and decrease acidic foods.
-This can slow down hair loss.
-Try to avoid dairy products, carbonated drinks, sugary cereals, and greasy foods.
-These meals can cause delayed allergic reactions, build up epidermis plaque on the scalp, increase hair follicle miniaturisation, spike blood-sugar level, restrict blood flow, and clog the sweat pores.
-If you can cut them from your diet, you might slow down hair loss and promote hair regrowth over time.
+Another rule is to increase alkaline foods and reduce acidic foods in your diet.
+This balance can help slow down hair loss and promote healthier hair.
+It is advisable to avoid dairy products, carbonated drinks, sugary cereals, and greasy foods.
+These types of meals can potentially cause delayed allergic reactions, create plaque on the scalp’s epidermis, contribute to hair follicle miniaturization, spike blood sugar levels, restrict blood flow, and clog sweat pores.
+By eliminating or reducing these items from your diet, you may be able to slow down hair loss and stimulate hair regrowth over time.

 Question 7: Does frequent combing cause hair loss?